 CORE Body Temp adds dynamic temperature training zones

-CORE’s Heat Zones are an essential tool for understanding the impact of heat stress on an athlete’s body and optimizing performance in various temperature conditions.
+CORE’s Heat Zones are an essential tool for understanding the impact of heat stress on an athlete’s body and optimising performance in various temperature conditions.
 These zones are based on CORE’s Heat Strain index (above) a scale that ranges from 0 (no heat strain) to 10 (extremely high heat strain), indicating the intensity of the body’s efforts to maintain a healthy core temperature.

 More: Core Review